Canon 1Ds vs T6

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds and Canon EOS Rebel T6 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the T6 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1Ds does not offer wifi capability.
+In contrast, the 1Ds does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1Ds (unlike the T6) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1Ds and the T6 have been discontinued, but can regularly be found used on eBay.
 The 1Ds was replaced by the Canon 1Ds Mark II, while the T6 was followed by the Canon T7.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon website.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1Ds and the Canon T6?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS-1Ds: